 Regardless of whether an organization chooses formal onboarding, informal onboarding, or a mix of both, getting new hires up to speed is an expensive task.
 According to management consultants Mark Stein and Lilith Christiansen in their book, Successful Onboarding, companies spend up to 30% of a new hire’s annual salary during the onboarding process.

-While the expense of onboarding new employees can be daunting, it’s money that’s well spent — a centralized, properly resourced process of incorporating new talent into a firm may prevent early turnover for as many as 1 in 4 new hires.
+While the expense of onboarding new employees can be daunting, it’s money that’s well spent — a centralized, properly resourced process of welcoming new employees may prevent early turnover for as many as 1 in 4 new hires.
 And the faster that your new hires feel welcomed and adjusted to their new roles, the faster that they can begin contributing value to your company.

 Given the expense of onboarding new recruits, how can large enterprises build time-sensitive training across a diverse set of roles, and deliver it to new recruits that may be remotely located across the country or even around the world?